pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

 end
 ```

-If we want to find a particular tag's name, given its description, we can use more Rails-syntax in our _find_ call to lookup two fields at once...
+If we want to find a particular tag's name, given its description, we can use more Rails-syntax in our _find_ call to lookup two fields at once:

 ```ruby